 Notifications and the 'Client verification' button have been denoted by the use of a turquoise colour.
 It stands out from the peaceful light grey background but is not offensive because it represents harmony and calm.

-This is a reserved yet innovative and modern banking back-office solution that is convenient and soothing for the user.
+This is a reserved yet innovative and modern banking back-office design that is convenient and soothing for the user.

-This concept by UXDA's Art Director Andrew serves as a great example of how a skillfully crafted design can improve not only the emotional and visual aspects of a service but enhance the overall user experience.
+This core banking dashboard concept by UXDA's Art Director Andrew serves as a great example of how a skillfully crafted design can improve not only the emotional and visual aspects of a service but enhance the overall user experience of banking employees.

-The goal of this design was to create a tool that assists and helps banking employees in their daily tasks - a back-office system that is enjoyable and pleasant to use, supportive and somewhat fun.
+The goal of this financial dashboard design was to create a tool that assists and helps banking employees in their daily tasks - a banking back-office system that is enjoyable and pleasant to use, supportive and somewhat fun.

 UXDA's Leading Designer Andrew noted: